joshuaaduarte/Gimbal/README.md

 I have also created better cable management with the joystick and buttons by using a protoboard to solder the components onto.

-In the coming weeks, I anticipate having a final model that can be will be far more aesthically appealing and user friendly.

 <p align = 'center'>
 <img src="media/images/camera/gimbalMovement.gif" width="400" height="300">
 <p/>